MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ### Data schema

 - Nonprofit core – This data schema contains the essentials for the nonprofit accelerator including views, forms, and data entities.
-It has no dependency on Microsoft Dynamics 365 and is only dependent on Microsoft Common Data Service.
+It has no dependency on Microsoft Dynamics 365 and is only dependent on Microsoft Dataverse.
 - Nonprofit measurement – This data schema improves the way of measuring nonprofit programs and depends on the nonprofit core data schema.
 - MicrosoftDynamics365VolunteerManagement – This data schema supports volunteer management scenarios and depends on the nonprofit core, nonprofit sale, Dynamics 365 sales data, and Dynamics 365 project service automation data schemas.
 - MicrosoftDynamics365IATI – This data schema creates efficiencies in IATI reporting compliance and depends on nonprofit core, nonprofit sale, and Dynamics 365 sales data schemas.